 Future sales of a substantial number of shares of our common stock in the public market, particularly sales by our directors, executive officers, and significant stockholders, or the perception that these sales could occur, could adversely affect the market price of our common stock and may make it more difficult for you to sell your common stock at a time and price that you deem appropriate.
-As of August 11, 2021, we had 126,489,472 shares of our common stock outstanding, including the 17,250,000 shares of common stock we sold in connection with the IPO, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
+As of October 28, 2021, we had 126,874,443 shares of our common stock outstanding, including the 17,250,000 shares of common stock we sold in connection with the IPO, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
 Substantially all of the remaining shares are currently restricted as a result of securities laws or restrictions in market stand-off provisions or lock-up agreements entered into in connection with the IPO (which may be waived at any time, with or without notice, by Goldman Sachs & Co.
-LLC and BofA Securities, Inc.) The lock-up period, which we expect will expire 150 days after the date of the IPO, has a potential partial release date following the 60th day after the date of the IPO.
-If the last reported closing price of our common stock on the Nasdaq Global Select Market is at least 30% greater than the initial public offering price per share in the IPO for at least 10 trading days out of any 15 consecutive trading day period ending on or after the 60th day after the date of the IPO (the last trading day of such 15 trading day period, the "Early Release Determination Date"), the terms of the lock-up agreement to which any holder of our capital stock is subject will expire at the opening of trading three trading days after the Early Release Determination Date with respect to 20% of the aggregate number of shares of common stock and shares of common stock underlying securities convertible into, or exchangeable or exercisable for, common stock held, as of the date of the IPO, by such holder for which all vesting conditions are satisfied as of the Early Release Determination Date.
-We expect that all shares of common stock subject to a lock-up agreement and not released pursuant to this partial release will otherwise be released 150 days after the date of the IPO and will be able to be sold unless held by one of our affiliates, in which case the resale of such securities will generally be subject to volume limitations and other requirements under Rule 144 of the Securities Act.
+LLC and BofA Securities, Inc.).
+The lock-up period will expire 150 days after the date of the IPO.
+All shares of common stock subject to a lock-up agreement will be able to be sold unless held by one of our affiliates, in which case the resale of such securities will generally be subject to volume limitations and other requirements under Rule 144 of the Securities Act.

-In addition, following the expiration of the lock-up period described above, holders of an aggregate of approximately 100,552,064 shares of our common stock, based on the number of shares outstanding as of August 11, 2021 will be entitled to certain rights with respect to the registration of these shares under the Securities Act pursuant to our Investors' Rights Agreement.
+In addition, following the expiration of the lock-up period described above, holders of an aggregate of approximately 100,552,064 shares of our common stock, based on the number of shares outstanding as of October 28, 2021 will be entitled to certain rights with respect to the registration of these shares under the Securities Act pursuant to our Investors' Rights Agreement.
 We also intend to register the offer and sale of all common stock that we may issue from time to time under our equity compensation plans.
-Once we register these shares, they will be freely tradable in the public market, subject to the volume limitations under Rule 144 of the Securities Act in the case of our affiliates and the lock-up agreements or market stand-off provisions referred to above.
+Once we register these shares, they will be freely tradable in the public market.

-The market price of our common stock may drop significantly when the restrictions on resale by our existing stockholders lapse, including in the event of a partial release under the lock-up agreement, when we register the sale of our stockholders' remaining shares of our common stock, or if there is an expectation that such a lapse of resale restrictions or registration of shares will occur.
+The market price of our common stock may drop significantly when the restrictions on resale by our existing stockholders lapse, when we register the sale of our stockholders' remaining shares of our common stock, or if there is an expectation that such a lapse of resale restrictions or registration of shares will occur.
 A decline in the trading price of our common stock might impede our ability to raise capital through the issuance of additional shares of our common stock or other equity securities and may impair your ability to sell shares of our common stock at a price higher than the price you paid for them or at all.